 About US

-Back Forty Beef, LLC is owned and operated by Clint and Kelly Brandlee who also operate Brandlee Farms with Clint’s parents Mark and Deb Brandlee.
-Having immigrated from Norway in 1886 our ancestors were accustomed to the cold and homesteaded in the area.
-Clint is a fifth-generation farmer which makes our daughters Jaycee and Kylie; the sixth generation on the farm.
+Back Forty Beef, LLC is proudly owned and operated by Clint and Kelly Brandlee, who also farm alongside Clint’s parents, Mark and Deb Brandlee, at Brandlee Farms.
+Our family’s farming roots run deep, after immigrating from Norway in 1886, Clint's ancestors homesteaded in northeastern South Dakota.
+Clint and Kelly are fifth-generation farmers, and our daughters, Jaycee and Kylie, represent the sixth generation of Brandlees on the farm.

-Brandlee Farms is located on the western edge of the Coteau Hills near Pierpont, SD.
-The area features gentle rolling hills rich in wildlife, crop ground, and native pastures where farming isn’t feasible.
-Our farm is a diversified operation raising Simmental/Angus cross cattle, corn, soybeans, alfalfa, as well as some small grains and cover-crops.
+Brandlee Farms is located on the western edge of the Coteau Hills near Pierpont, SD, an area of gentle rolling hills rich with wildlife, crop ground, and native pastures.
+Our diversified operation includes raising Simmental/Angus cross cattle, growing corn, soybeans, alfalfa, small grains, and cover crops.

-The fall of 2023 was the launch of the Back Forty Beef Adventure Farm and Corn Maze.
-Visitors to the farm can get up close with farm animals, play family-friendly games, jump into the corn box, crawl through the hay tunnel, have unique picture-taking opportunities, and dine at local food trucks.
-In addition, the 12 acre corn maze features checkpoints, and opportunities for visitors to collect special offers from area businesses.
+In the fall of 2023, we opened the Back Forty Beef Adventure Farm and Corn Maze.
+Visitors can meet farm animals, play family-friendly games, jump in the corn box, crawl through the hay tunnel, capture unique photo opportunities, and enjoy meals from local food trucks.
+Our 12-acre corn maze features checkpoints and opportunities for visitors to discover special offers from area businesses.

-After all the playing is done, visitors can shop the farm store on the way out to purchase Back Forty Beef, pumpkins, and gourds from area growers, Stensland Ice-cream, and so much more from other local vendors.
-The Adventure Farm and Corn maze is open every fall starting the weekend after Labor Day and going through the last weekend of October.
+Before heading home, guests can shop at our farm store for Back Forty Beef, seasonal pumpkins and a variety of products from local vendors.
+The Adventure Farm and Corn Maze is open every fall from the weekend after Labor Day through the last weekend of October.

 About the Herd